Basharat8763/Heart-Disease-Prediction-Using-ML-Algorithms/README.md

 - Evaluation conducted using accuracy, precision, recall, F1-score, and ROC-AUC
 - Identification of key predictors such as chest pain type, cholesterol, and oldpeak
 - Achieved strong predictive performance from models such as Random Forest and SVM

-(Note: Graphs, screenshots, and performance metrics will be added after project upload.)

 ---